Eloping In The San Juan Mountains | Planning & Travel Guide (Updated 2026)

 San Juan Mountain Permit Guidelines

 Permit requirements in the San Juan Mountains are on a location-to-location basis, so a permit may be required for your ceremony, all depending on the area!
-Most outdoor areas in Colorado have a special use or commercial permit requirement – meaning you must apply and pay a small fee for land use.
+Many outdoor areas in Colorado have a special use or commercial permit requirement – meaning you must apply and pay a small fee for land use.
 Permit fees can range from 0$-500.
-It can feel overwhelming sometimes, which is why research on permits is a part of our elopement service!

 We recommend you start planning your elopement at least 3 months in advance so there is time to process these permits, but if you have last minute plans there are a ton of permit-free options available as well.

 Just because you’re eloping it doesn’t mean you can’t include a few of your loved ones to celebrate.
-About half of our elopements include a few guests and there are a couple of ways you can incorporate them without sacrificing having a day just about you two.
+About 1/3 of our elopements include a few guests and there are a couple of ways you can incorporate them without sacrificing having a day just about you two.

 Here are a few things you should consider when inviting guests to your elopement in the San Juan Mountains: